 - Glass-door options - Some models feature glass doors, so you can quickly see when something needs to be restocked.

-Browse all compact refrigerators
+shop all compact refrigerators

 There are a wide variety of features to consider when buying a new refrigerator.
 Not every model has every accessory, but deciding which ones are essential to you will help you make an informed decision.

 - Dual cooling - Dual-cooling technology provides a separate cooling system for the fridge and freezer.
 This keeps the temperatures of each section steady with minimal fluctuation.